mjago/PBuf/docs/dox/theory_of_operation.md

 If the buffer is empty, we add data to the location linked by the tail pointer.
 We ensure the data's priority is noted on the relevant active flag, and assign the relevant priority head pointer with the array index of the element's position in the buffer.
 In this way the priority head pointers always point to the newest element having that priority.
-If any active flag is INACTIVE the associated head pointer's data is contains a meaningless value.
+If any active flag is `INACTIVE` the associated head pointer's data is contains a meaningless value.

 ### Buffer containing data but not full

-If the buffer is neither empty nor full, we add data to the location referenced by the `virtual master head' pointer.
+If the buffer is neither empty nor full, we add data to the location with the least highest priority.
 This is simply the index value of the lowest active priority pointer.
 In this case the data may be of a higher priority than its predecesser in which case we need to move it to the correct position.
 This is dealt with below by remapping the buffer.